sangres.com sangres.com

-Red Rock State Park covers some 286 acres along Arizona's famous Oak Creek in north central Arizona.
+Red Rock State Park covers some 286 acres along Arizona's famous Oak Creek, southwest of Sedona in north central Arizona.
 Originally part of the Smoke Trail Ranch, Red Rock State Park contains a very rich and diverse riparian habitat that offers great opportunities for environmental education.
 The park has several guide books covering subjects like plants, shrubs, trees, reptiles and birds.

 Red Rock State Park has a 5-mile network of interconnecting loop trails that lead from the rim rock vistas above the creek area into the very heart of the lush creek-side greenery and everything in between.